osrf-migration/vrx-wiki/tutorials/SystemSetup.md

      stable"
 ```

-Note for Ubuntu Bionic users: There's no stable package yet.
+**Note for Ubuntu Bionic users only **: There's no stable package yet.
 Instead, run the following command:

 ```
 #!bash